-Error Resolution Space under dirname is INSUFFICIENT to install LogMatrix NerveCenter Free up space in the file system by removing files, or choose another place for installation.
+Error Resolution Space under dimame is INSUFFICIENT to install LogMatrix NerveCenter Free up space in the file system by removing files, or choose another place for installation.
 The directory dirname must reside on a local disk The directory you specified for NerveCenter installation is on a disk that is not on the local file system.
-Pick a new directory or re-mount the disk.
+Pick a new directory or remount the disk.
 Write permission is required by root for dirname directory The directory you specified for NerveCenter installation does not have write permission for root.
 Choose another directory or change the permissions.
 Please create the desired destination directory for NerveCenter and re-run the installation script The directory you specified for NerveCenter installation does not exist.
 Choose another directory or create the original.
 Invalid mount point The installation script could not find the CD-ROM drive and prompted you for its location.
 The path you specified was not valid.
 Verify that the drive exists, is mounted, and is configured correctly.
 ProcessName is running on the system.
 Please exit from (or kill) processName process.
 The installation script found that the nervectr or ovw process was running.
 Exit from or kill the process and re-run the installation script.
 These processes must be stopped before NerveCenter can be installed.
 Please kill these processes and re-run the installation script.
-The installation script found processes that need to be killed before installation, you were prompted to stop them, and you said no. You must manually exit from or kill the processes and re-run the installation script. hostname is not a valid host name The host that you provided to the script is not a valid host.
-Check the name of the host (capitalization, spelling, and so on) and try again.
-I don't know how to install on this architecture Installation is supported for Solaris.
-The script issues this message if attempting to install on an architecture that is not in this set.
-Can't cd to installation_path/userfiles Make sure the directory exists and has appropriate permissions.
+The installation script found processes that need to be killed before installation, you were prompted to stop them, and you said no. You must manually exit from or kill the processes and re-run the installation script.

-TABLE A-16.
-NerveCenter Installation Error Messages (UNIX) (Continued)
+Table 31: NerveCenter Installation Error Messages (UNIX)